 As women age, their risk of developing pelvic prolapse increases.
 The pelvic organs include the vagina, cervix, uterus, bladder, urethra, small intestine, and rectum.
 Pelvic organ prolapse occurs when the muscle and fascia (connective tissue) supporting the pelvic organs become stretched, torn, or weakened with age and lead to sagging or bulging into the vagina.

-Types of POP include:
+Types of Pelvic Organ Prolapse (POP) include:

 Vaginal vault—top of the vagina